It's in the grape: NZ vintners pioneer low-alcohol techniques

 New Zealand winemakers are experimenting with newer viticulture techniques including strategically trimming vines to slow sugar development in grapes, as well as fermentation methods designed to "fill out" the flavour in the vat.

-"The key point of difference between our wines and other lower alcohol wines is that we make our wine in the field," said Ollie Davidson, senior vice-president of viticulture at Constellation Brands (STZ.N), which last year introduced lower alcohol versions of its Sauvignon Blanc and Pinot Gris.
+"The key point of difference between our wines and other lower alcohol wines is that we make our wine in the field," said Ollie Davidson, senior vice-president of viticulture at Constellation Brands, which last year introduced lower alcohol versions of its Sauvignon Blanc and Pinot Gris.

 While New Zealand's relatively cooler climate has given it a head start in developing new grape growing techniques for lower alcohol wines, it has not been immune to the hotter summers affecting other wine growing countries.